 User guidance is available with the download or a PDF version can be downloaded below.

-MAVIS was written by DART Computing and designed by Simon Smart at the Centre for Ecology & Hydrology.
+MAVIS was written by DART Computing and designed by Simon Smart at the UK Centre for Ecology & Hydrology.